dev-murphy/octo-eureka/README.md

   - Custom Accent Color
   - clearing data
   - Visualization
-- [ ] Create a demo of the app
-- [ ] Add vuefire and firebase to add for push notification

 > 💡 **Note:**
 >  Please check out the [CHANGELOG.md](/CHANGELOG.md) to see a full list of the features I have worked on, because the list above may not be exhaustive.